DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 +++
-title = "One Foot in Chaos"
-date = "2025-01-25T07:05:51+01:00"
+title = "One Foot in the Unknown" date = "2025-01-25T07:05:51+01:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "DarkBones"